Master Terms and Conditions

-If Yahoo indicates that it accepts the application to post an Advertisement described in the preceding paragraph, an advertising agreement (“Advertising Agreement”) will be formed in respect of that Advertisement, having as its terms of agreement these Master Terms and Conditions.
+If Yahoo indicates that it accepts the application to post an Advertisement described in Paragraph 1 of this Article, an advertising agreement (“Advertising Agreement”) will be formed in respect of that Advertisement, having as its terms of agreement these Master Terms and Conditions.

-The Applicant acknowledges that Yahoo may at its own discretion refuse applications from the Applicant to post advertisements (hereinafter shall include refusals relating to changes of terms or additions of new Advertisements as set down in Paragraph 5 of this Article), if the Applicant breaches Paragraph 2 of this Article or if Yahoo deems that it is unreasonable to post advertisements on the basis of the credit check, checks of advertisements (including inspection of links, as defined in Paragraph 1 of Article 2) as set forth under Paragraph 4 of this Article, or otherwise based on Yahoo’s own criteria, and that Yahoo will not be liable therefor.
-If Yahoo has refused the Applicant's application and closed the account in question, but the Applicant has already made a Deposit, Yahoo will return that Deposit pursuant to the prescribed procedures, by a method voluntarily specified by Yahoo; provided, however, that if the Applicant fails to specify an account for returning the Deposit balance after being requested to do so by Yahoo within a separately set deadline, or if Yahoo is otherwise unable to return the Deposit balance to the account specified by the Applicant for a reason not attributable to Yahoo, Yahoo may appropriate such Deposit balance in accordance with the policies set forth by Yahoo.
+The Applicant acknowledges that Yahoo may at its own discretion refuse applications from the Applicant to post advertisements (hereinafter shall include refusals relating to changes of terms or additions of new Advertisements as set down in Paragraph 5 of this Article), if the Applicant breaches Paragraph 2 of this Article or if Yahoo deems that it is unreasonable to post advertisements on the basis of the credit check or the advertisement check (including inspection of Links, as defined in Paragraph 1, Item 1 of Article 2) as set forth under Paragraph 4 of this Article, or otherwise based on Yahoo’s own criteria, and that Yahoo will not be liable therefor.
+If Yahoo has refused the Applicant's application and closed the Applicant advertising account in question, but the Applicant has already made a Deposit, Yahoo will return that Deposit pursuant to the prescribed procedures, by a method voluntarily specified by Yahoo; provided, however, that if the Applicant fails to specify an account for returning the Deposit balance after being requested to do so by Yahoo within a separately set deadline, or if Yahoo is otherwise unable to return the Deposit balance to the account specified by the Applicant for a reason not attributable to Yahoo, Yahoo may appropriate such Deposit balance in accordance with the policies set forth by Yahoo.
 If Yahoo is returning the Deposit balance by way of transfer to the Applicant’s bank account, any transfer charges will be borne by Yahoo.
 (Elsewhere, all transfer charges will be borne by the Applicant unless it is stated explicitly in the Master Terms and Conditions that they are to be borne by Yahoo).

 Article 2 Responsibilities of the Applicant

-- (2)The content and Links of the Advertisement are not in breach of the Law on Securing Quality, Efficacy and Safety of Products Including Pharmaceuticals and Medical Devices, the Law for Preventing Unjustifiable Extra or Unexpected Benefit and Misleading Representation, or any other related Laws, Regulations and Rules (as defined in Article 16; hereinafter the same).
+- (3)The content and Links of the Advertisement are not in breach of the Law on Securing Quality, Efficacy and Safety of Products Including Pharmaceuticals and Medical Devices, the Law for Preventing Unjustifiable Extra or Unexpected Benefit and Misleading Representation, or any other related Laws, Regulations and Rules (as defined in Article 16; hereinafter the same).

-- (3)The content and Links of the Advertisement are properly managed by the Applicant and do not interfere with Yahoo’s ability to execute Advertising Agreements.
+- (4)The content and Links of the Advertisement are properly managed by the Applicant and do not interfere with Yahoo’s ability to execute Advertising Agreements.

-- (6)Neither the Advertisement nor its Links are “dead links”.
+- (7)Neither the Advertisement nor its Links are “dead links”.

-- (7)The Advertisement and Links do not include elements that compromise standards of public decency, or are defamatory to or slanderous of third parties.
+- (8)The Advertisement and Links do not include elements that compromise standards of public decency, or are defamatory to or slanderous of third parties.

-- (8)In addition to where specified in the preceding article, the format and Links of the Advertisement must not infringe upon the advertising guidelines or advertisement checking criteria set down by Yahoo, or upon the associated rules, guidelines, or similar (hereinafter referred to collectively as “Advertising Guidelines”).
+- (11)In addition to where specified in the preceding items, the format and Links of the Advertisement must not infringe upon the Yahoo!
+JAPAN Advertisement Editorial Guidelines set down by Yahoo, or with other display content rules guidelines, or similar (hereinafter referred to collectively as “Advertising Guidelines”).

-If an Applicant breach of a warranty specified in either of the preceding two paragraphs results in a claim of damage incurred by a third party for damages arising from the Advertisement or Links, the Applicant is responsible for resolving the issue at its own expense, unless the damages result from circumstances attributable to Yahoo.
+If an Applicant breach of a warranty specified in either of the preceding two paragraphs results in a claim of damage incurred by a third party being made thereby to Yahoo, the Applicant is responsible for resolving the issue at its own expense, unless the damages result from circumstances attributable to Yahoo.

 Article 3 Termination of Advertising

-After the Advertising Agreement has been entered into or the Advertisement displayed, Yahoo is still able to immediately terminate, suspend, or remove the Advertisement with no associated legal responsibility to the Applicant whatsoever in the form of responsibility for default on liabilities or responsibility to pay compensation or the like if the obligations of guarantee set down in the provisions of Paragraph 1 of Article 2, or another Advertising Agreement have been breached, Yahoo judges at its own discretion that there is a risk of such a breach occurring, Yahoo deems there is concern that there is some impropriety in the Applicant operation of their account (there is a danger that the Applicant’s actions may cause damage to Yahoo or a third party or be in violation of Japanese laws or these Master Terms and Conditions), or Yahoo or an affiliate providing Yahoo with an advertising space (“Affiliate”) judges that the Advertisement or Links are inappropriate (includes but is not limited to breaches of that Affiliate’s advertising standards).
+Even after the Advertising Agreement has been entered into or the Advertisement displayed, Yahoo is still able to immediately terminate, suspend, or remove the Advertisement with no associated legal responsibility to the Applicant whatsoever in the form of responsibility for the like if the obligations of guarantee set down in the provisions of Paragraph 1 or Paragraph 2 of Article 2, or another Advertising Agreement have been breached, Yahoo judges at its own discretion that there is a risk of such a breach occurring, Yahoo deems there is concern that there is some impropriety in the Applicant’s operation of its account (there is a danger that the Applicant’s actions may cause damage to Yahoo or a third party or be in violation of the Laws, Regulations and Rules or these Master Terms and Conditions; “Operational Impropriety”), or Yahoo or an affiliate providing Yahoo with an advertising space (“Affiliate”) judges that the content of Advertisement or Links are inappropriate (includes but is not limited to breaches of that Affiliate’s advertising standards).
 This however, does not exempt the Applicant from paying advertising charges that have already been incurred under the Advertising Agreement.